-In relation to environmental obligations, and in addition to the hydrocarbon wells abandonment legal obligations for 6,955 as of June 30, 2012, the Company has provisioned 1,040 corresponding to environmental remediation, which evaluations and/or remediation works are probable and can also be reasonably estimated, based on the Company's existing remediation program.
-Legislative changes, on individual costs and/or technologies may cause a re-evaluation of the estimates.
+In relation to environmental obligations, and in addition to the hydrocarbon wells abandonment legal obligations for 7,151 as of December 31, 2012, the Company has provisioned 1,166 corresponding to environmental remediation, which evaluations and/or remediation works are probable and can also be reasonably estimated, based on the Company's existing remediation program.
+Legislative changes, on individual costs and/or technologies may cause a reevaluation of the estimates.
 The Company cannot predict what environmental legislation or regulation will be enacted in the future or how future laws or regulations will be administered.
 In the long-term, this potential changes and ongoing studies could materially affect future results of operations.

-Within mentioned in the preceding paragraphs, laws and regulations relating to health and environmental quality in the United States of America affect nearly all the operations of YPF Holdings Inc. (hereinafter mentioned as "YPF Holdings Inc." or "YPF Holdings").
+In addition to what has been mentioned in the preceding paragraphs, laws and regulations relating to health and environmental quality in the United States of America affect nearly all the operations of YPF Holdings Inc. (hereinafter mentioned as "YPF Holdings Inc." or "YPF Holdings").
 These laws and regulations set various standards regulating certain aspects of health and environmental quality, provide for penalties and other liabilities for the violation of such standards and establish in certain circumstances remedial obligations.